 I’ve realized that the more you try to control, the more out of control you may feel.

-As a mental health and wellness professional who works with stressed-out moms (and as a mom to two little ones), I’ve learned that sometimes gaining control means letting go of control.
+As a mental health and wellness professional who works with stressed-out moms (and as a mom to four little ones), I’ve learned that sometimes gaining control means letting go of control.
 Yes, you read that right.

 Gaining control can mean letting go of control.